jorgsk/Utail/doc/understanding.rst

 annotation_distance          Distance in nucleotides from annotated 3UTR end
-                             (within +/- 100 nucleotides; if distance is more than that, 'NA' is set) annotation_downstream_covrg  The same as for epsilon, but for the annotated end annotation_upstream_covrg    The same as for epsilon, but for the annotated end epsilon_PAS_type             Space-separated list of PASe found within 40nt downstream the site.
+                             (within +/- 100 nucleotides; if distance is more than that, 'NA' is set) epsilon_PAS_type             Space-separated list of PASe found within 40nt downstream the site.
 'NA' if none epsilon_PAS_distance         Space-separated list of distances to those PAS.